kemckinnmsft/Ready/MW-SC-TS317.md

 10. [] Send an email to Adam Smith, Alice Anderson, and yourself (```Adam Smith;Alice Anderson;@lab.User.Email```).
 For the **Subject**, type ```Test Credit Card Email``` and for the **Body**, type ```My AMEX card number is 344047014854133.
 The expiration date is 09/28, and the CVV is 4368```, then click **Send**.

-11. [] Switch to @lab.VirtualMachine(Client01).SelectLink and review the received email.
+11. [] Review the received email.
+In your email, you may need to check your junk mail to find the message.

    !IMAGE[pidqfaa1.jpg](\Media\pidqfaa1.jpg)